laurarnichols/defectCrossSectionsDocs/index.md

 ## Zeroth-order

+{% include note.html content="The zeroth-order term is only valid for nonequilibrium capture.
+See the [theory][theory] page for more details." %}

 The zeroth-order transition rate is straightforward to calculate: run the `TME` and `LSF` codes with `order=0`.
 The [`TME`][calculations_tme] code calculates the transition matrix element, then the [`LSF`][calculations_lsf] code does the time-domain integral to get the final transition rate.

 ## First-order